Don’t be gull-ible…

 St Ives BID runs an annual campaign to educate visitors about Herring Gulls and their love of fish, chips and ice-cream.

 Why have a campaign about seagulls in St Ives?

-Past initiatives include poster and flyer campaigns, replacing the old Penwith Council signs with new aluminium ones and installing spikes on lampposts etc to take away their vantage point.
+In an effort to educate visitors about Herring Gulls and their love of fish, chips, and ice-cream, St Ives BID runs an annual campaign.
+Past initiatives include poster and flyer campaigns, replacing the old Penwith Council signs with new aluminum ones and installing spikes on lampposts, etc to take away their vantage points.

 One of the most effective methods of disrupting the birds has been the installation of ‘flock-off’ anti-gull spikes along the Wharf.
 The 100mm polycarbonate spikes don’t harm the birds at all, but prevents them from perching on lampposts and buildings.

 Grease Proof Paper

 A creative approach to educating humans in gull talk was rolled out in St Ives over summer 2016.